-In Nova Scotia, approximately 144,000 people aged 15 or older identify as having a disability, which makes it the largest percentage of any Canadian province.
-Nova Scotia also has the largest percentage of seniors over the age of 65 at 20 percent3, which is expected to increase to approximately 25 percent of the population by the year 20304.
-Since the disability rates are higher in older adults, the number of disabilities will rise even higher as the population ages.
+In Nova Scotia, approximately 144,000 people (30% of the population, National average being 22%) aged 15 or older identify as having a disability, which makes it the largest percentage of any Canadian province.
+Nova Scotia also has the largest percentage of seniors over the age of 65 at 20%, which is expected to increase to approximately 25% of the population by the year 2030.

 Halifax does not have any clear guidelines on how many accessible parking spaces the city requires, where these accessible parking spaces should be located, and what the best practices are to improve inclusion of individuals with disabilities.
 Provincial Guidelines have been discussed in the past, but there is still no recognized standard in Nova Scotia.
-The municipality needs a clear guideline on the required percentage of on-street parking spaces designated for accessible vehicles, where they should be located, and how much space should be allocated for each of the on-street accessible parking locations considering all the available factors for people with different types of disabilities.
+The region will benefit from clear guidelines on the required percentage of on-street parking spaces designated for accessible vehicles, where they should be located, and how much space should be allocated for each of the on-street accessible parking locations considering all the available factors for people with different types of disabilities.